 Alternatively, self-driving is cheaper, more personal, and comes with tons of freedom.

-We considered booking a game drive during our time in Kruger, but ultimately we had too much fun exploring alone to bother spending the extra money to book an experience.
+We considered booking a game drive during our time in Kruger, but ultimately, we ended up having too much fun exploring alone to bother spending the extra money on an experience.

 Frankly, we adored the freedom of driving around for hours at a time (roads were in great condition), and our self-driving game drives were one of the highlights of our time in South Africa.